rishideka/Online-feedback-system-/README.md

 # Online-Student-Feedback-System
-A project build as a part of course CO303 - Database Management Systems Lab[CSE NITK SEM-5]
+A project build as a part of course FYUGP - PROJECT AND PRESENTATION Lab[CSC PKC SEM-6]

 ### Home Page